It began with a spark of inspiration and ignited into something much bigger than anything we had imagined.

 The Stuckey’s knew they couldn’t go on this crazy adventure on their own!
 So through many prayers and timely conversations they invited Greg and Rose Hartschuh as well as Chris and Andrea Schimpf to become partners.
 Seeing the same potential as the Stuckey’s, both couples said yes, and everyone quickly began dreaming up plans for the space from there!

-We all quickly realized very early on that this project was (and continues to be) so much bigger than any of us.
+We quickly realized very early on that this project was (and continues to be) so much bigger than any of us.
 What started as a nudge between brothers become a full flame of inspiration.
 Combine that with God’s timing, connections, and relationships, and here we are today.
 Where it will lead in the future, we can only imagine, but we want to say a massive THANK YOU to everyone who has believed in us and supported us along the way.
 Everyone who walks through one of our barn doors is part of our family, and we can’t wait to meet you!

 Sincerely,